When Your Child Has a Broken Collarbone (Clavicular Fracture) at Birth

 Your baby may hold the arm bent in front of the chest and not move it.
 This is called “pseudo paralysis.”
 The arm is not paralyzed.
 But moving the arm may be painful, so the baby avoids moving it.

-The broken area of the clavicle may move when pressed on, and may feel like it is “crunching.”
+The broken area of the collarbone may move when pressed on, and may feel like it is “crunching.”

-A bump may be seen on the clavicle.
+A bump may be seen on the collarbone.
 This is called a fracture callus and is a sign that the fracture is healing.

-Clavicular fractures heal quickly on their own without treatment.
+Collarbone fractures heal quickly on their own without treatment.
 The doctor may recommend keeping the infant’s arm and shoulder still for several days.
-If so, this is done by putting the infant’s arm in a sling or pinning the infant’s sleeve to his or her shirt.
+If so, this is done by putting the infant’s arm in a sling or pinning the infant’s sleeve to their shirt.

 What are the long-term concerns?

 Even for serious fractures, healing is usually excellent with no long-term problems.
-A bump may remain on the clavicle over the area of the break.
+A bump may remain on the collarbone over the area of the break.
 This bump will slowly go away over time.

 Neonatal Birth Injuries, Up To Date